gaborjelenfi/Full-Stack-Portfolio-Webshop/README.md

 For the full list of dependencies check the package.json files at `/Backend` and at `/Frontend` please.

 ## Installation
+You need to add your own API keys.
 Install the dependencies to both **Backend** and **Frontend** and start them separately.
 ```sh
 cd Backend